May 29, 2017

 Orlando, Florida, USA

-Scaling up machine-learning (ML), data mining (DM) and reasoning algorithms from Artificial Intelligence (AI) for massive datasets is a major technical challenge in the times of "Big Data".
-The past ten years has seen the rise of multi-core and GPU based computing.
-In distributed computing, several frameworks such as Mahout, GraphLab and Spark continue to appear to facilitate scaling up ML/DM/AI algorithms using higher levels of abstraction.
+Scaling up machine-learning (ML), data mining (DM) and reasoning algorithms from Artificial Intelligence (AI) for massive datasets is a major technical challenge in the time of "Big Data".
+The past ten years have seen the rise of multi-core and GPU based computing.
+In parallel and distributed computing, several frameworks such as OpenMP, OpenCL, and Spark continue to facilitate scaling up ML/DM/AI algorithms using higher levels of abstraction.
 We invite novel works that advance the trio-fields of ML/DM/AI through development of scalable algorithms or computing frameworks.
 Ideal submissions would be characterized as scaling up X on Y, where potential choices for X and Y are provided below.

 Submitted manuscripts should be upto 10 single-spaced double-column pages using 10-point size font on 8.5x11 inch pages (IEEE conference style), including figures, tables, and references.
 Format requirements are posted on the IEEE IPDPS web page.

 All submissions must be uploaded electronically at https://easychair.org/conferences/?conf=parlearning2017